techSaswata/Nebula/README.md

-# Nebula - NSET Preparation Platform
+# Nebula - Exam Preparation Platform with AI Interviewer

 Nebula is a comprehensive platform designed to help students prepare for the Scaler School of Technology entrance exam (NSET).
 It offers a range of tools including mock tests, interview preparation, scheduling, and performance tracking.